postmanlabs/labs-docs/src/pages/docs/running-collections/intro-to-collection-runs.md

 The following are displayed for each collection run:

-* A select box for each run and a select all box.
-Select one or more collection runs and select **Delete** to remove them.
+* A select box for each run and an option to select all runs.
+    * Select one or more collection runs and select **Delete** to remove them.
 * The start time of the collection run.
 * A warning icon if the run failed.
 * The run source, duration, number of iterations, tests, passed tests, failed tests, skipped tests, and the average response time.

-Select any of these items to sort the table by that item.
+    * Select any of these items to sort the table by that item.
 Select again to change the sort order.

 Hover over an item to show the following controls: